pfeyz/share/README.rst

 bash script.

 This has basically not been tested at all at this point (it works on my machines) so **use it at your own risk**.
 I feel like this kind of thing has real clobber potential.

+Also, it only really makes sense if the directory you're uploading to has directory listing disabled.

 Examples